Y-T-G/Y-T-G.github.io/content/posts/tutorials/mmdetection-hacks-tricks.md

     self._fully_initialized = True
 ```

 In this implementation, we filter the indices before the `filter_data()` method is called which is used to remove invalid data or images with no annotations.
-If we don't filter the data before that, our indices that we passed would be pointing to the wrong data and hence mess up the whole thing.
+If we don't use the indices to filter the data before that, the indices that we passed would be pointing to the wrong data and hence mess up the whole thing.
 You can monkey-patch the method with the above definition through `MethodType`:

 ```python
 def patch_dataset_init(dataset):